ispras/qdt/README.md

 ## Getting started

+The toolset is written in Python.
+Both 2.7.3+ and 3.3+ versions are supported.

+### Environment preparation

 - *This manual is tested on Ubuntu 14.04 and Debian 7.11.*
 - *Compatibility with MS Windows OSes are not tested yet* *but it is an objective.*

-The toolset is written in Python.
-Both 2.7.3+ and 3.3+ versions are supported.
+There is a briefly guide to environment preparation for several OSes.
+A clear OS installation is taken as the start point.

-### Ubuntu Linux
+#### Ubuntu Linux

 Ubuntu 14.04 is already shipped with both 2.x and 3.x Python.
 But several prerequisites are not installed by default.